Painlev'e 2 equation with arbitrary monodromy parameter, topological recursion and determinantal formulas: Incomplete proof using an insertion operator

+to have $[\delta_\eta, \partial_t]q = 0$.
+The equality \eqref{eq:delta-eta-t} contradicts to Condition (v) since the r.h.s. of \eqref{eq:delta-eta-t} depends on $t$.
+Indeed, it follows from \eqref{M0JM} that the first term of its $\hbar$-expansion is given by

+This implies that $[\delta_\eta, \partial_t]t \ne 0$ which proves that the insertion operator $\delta_\eta$ does not satisfy Condition (v).
+Consequently this method does not prove \eqref{eq:deldelM-is-On} and the leading order property of $W_n$.

 Unfortunately this problem is not specific to the JM Lax pair and is really intrinsic to the current method of the insertion operator.
 For example it also arises in the HTW Lax pair as well.
 We could not find any simple way to fix the problem and it is likely that substantial modifications of the insertion operator are required.
-However since the insertion operator exists in the context of random matrix models we believe that it should exist in the context of determinantal formulas too.
-Anyway, we present in the next section another method that does not require the use of an insertion operator.
+However since the insertion operator exists in the context of random matrix models, we believe that it should exist in the context of determinantal formulas too.